signalfx/integrations/win-statsd.net/README.md

 | Powershell (required to user the one-line installer) | v2+ |

 * Admin rights for installing services (the service is setup to run as NETWORK SERVICE)

-Sorry Mono, this is the Win32 only club -- besides, Linux distros already have better tools for this!

 ### INSTALLATION